 McNeil stayed in touch with APICS and joined the San Diego Chapter in 1985, willing and ready to continue advancing his career.
 Throughout his membership, McNeil saw the value of volunteering with APICS.
 He built more relationships and saw they led to job opportunities.

-McNeil now celebrates 30 years as an APICS member.
+McNeil now celebrates 30 years as an ASCM Member.
 He is participating in the APICS Instructor Development Program and constantly looking for other ways he can give back.
 “As I enter this latter chapter in my career, I hope I can provide guidance and mentorship, much like the many people through my association with APICS have provided me.